helijoshii/Cliply/README.md

 # AI Video Editor landing page

 ## Description
-A simple AI video app landing page built with React and Tailwind CSS.
+Xora is a simple AI video app landing page built with React and Tailwind CSS.
 This app features a stunning user interface and focuses solely on the landing page, with no additional pages or backend integration.

 ## Technologies Used
 - **React**: For building the landing page